Reserving space at EAL

 Reserving rooms at the East Asia Library

 The East Asia Library has six meeting rooms of various sizes for event use: three larger seminar/meeting rooms (212, 224, 338) available for lectures, seminars, and other large events, and three smaller group study rooms (324, 327, 329) available to groups of two or more users who would like to use them for study space.
 Use of space at the East Asia Library is limited to Stanford-affiliated academic events such as lectures, conferences and seminar meetings that are free and open to the public.
-Access to all rooms at the East Asia Library is subject to current Libraries access guidelines.
+Access to all rooms at the East Asia Library is subject to Stanford Libraries' general access policies.

 Stanford faculty please note: Room 224 is no longer available for instructors to use for recurring class meetings.
 Rooms 212 and 338 may still be reserved as classrooms.